sparkflows/sparkflows-docs/docs/installation/configuration/https/ssl-certificate.rst

 SSL Certificate Setup
 =====================

 This guide outlines the steps to configure a trusted SSL certificate for the Fire Server, which uses keystore.jks to manage certificates.
-By default, Fire Insights ships with a self-signed certificate, which can lead to browser warnings when accessed via HTTPS.
+By default, Sparkflows ships with a self-signed certificate, which can lead to browser warnings when accessed via HTTPS.
 To avoid these issues, you can replace the self-signed certificate with a trusted one.

 Pre-Requisites
 ---------

-In order to configure a valid certificate in Fire Insights, the following pre-requisites are needed:
+In order to configure a valid certificate in Sparkflows, the following pre-requisites are needed:

 #.
 Valid Certificate in JKS format
 #.
 Keystore Password